oracle/node-oracledb/doc/api.md

 protection against man-in-the-middle attacks.

-Native network encryption can be configured by editing Oracle Net's optional `sqlnet.ora` configuration files, on either the database server and/or on each node-oracledb 'client'.
+Native network encryption can be configured by editing Oracle Net's optional [`sqlnet.ora`][136] configuration files, on either the database server and/or on each node-oracledb 'client'.
 Parameters control whether data integrity checking and encryption is required or just allowed, and which algorithms the client and server should consider for use.

 As an example, to ensure all connections to the database are checked for integrity and are also encrypted, create or edit the Oracle